RyanCheungJF/kind/demo/a2/README.md

 In Kubernetes, the smallest deployable unit is Pod.

-[TODO]: more resources on why there is Pod.

 All the containers exist within Pods, and a Pod hosts 1 or more closely related containers.
 For this assignment's purpose, we assume there is only 1 container in each Pod, and the concepts of Pod and container are interchangeable.